 Widgets Verses Blocks

+The WordPress widgets screen supports both widgets and blocks from this plugin.
 A quick way to tell them apart is by the icon.
-The block uses the icon.
+The blocks use the icon while widgets use the icon.

 While both the widgets and the blocks function nearly the same, the options for the menu are laid out differently and in some cases have different labels.
-Unless your theme has specific requirements to use widgets, it is recommended to use blocks over widgets.
+As blocks have become the new WordPress standard, future development of this plugin will prioritize blocks over widgets.
+Unless your theme has specific requirements to use widgets, it is recommended to use blocks instead of widgets.

 Transform widgets to blocks